A forest fire warning is issued when the terrain is dry

 When a forest fire warning is in force, it is forbidden to start an open fire in or near a forest.

-Yellow colour used in forest fire warning and grass fire warning.
+The yellow colour is used in forest fire warnings and grass fire warnings.

 A forest fire warning is usually given and cancelled at noon.
 The warnings are specific to each province.
 Municipality-specific warnings may also be given in Northern Ostrobothnia (mainly for Kuusamo, Taivalkoski and Pudasjärvi) and in Lapland.

 Most often, the first forest fire warnings of the year are issued in early May.
 The forest fire warning season ends in September or at the latest in early October.

 Forest fire warnings are issued using an index calculated by means of a model that describes moisture conditions in the top soil layer measuring about 6 centimetres in thickness.
 The input data for the model includes precipitation and air temperature.